Actindo-AG/Documentation/DataHub/UserInterface/02a_Mappings.md

     Name and username of the user who created the attribute set mapping.

 - ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add)
     Click this button to create an attribute set mapping.
-The *Create ETL attribute set mapping* window is displayed.
+The *Create ETL attribute set mapping* window is displayed, see [Create ETL attribute set mapping](#create-etl-attribute-set-mapping).